toyamarinyon/cloudflare-pages-plugin-trpc/README.md

 ## What is tRPC ?

-tRPC is allows End-to-end typesafe APIs made easy.
-There are many resource to explain tRPC concept, history and what it try to resolve, but I highly recommend that you try to quick demo first.
+tRPC is library that allows End-to-end typesafe APIs made easy.
+There are many resource to explain tRPC concept, history and what it try to resolve, but I highly recommend that you try to [quick demo](https://sat0shi.dev/posts/trpc-hands-on) first.

+Of course, you can see tRPC document on [trpc.io](https://trpc.io/).

+## Why this plugin provide as individual package ?

+I've sometimes contributed tRPC, and I also created a [pull request](https://github.com/trpc/trpc/pull/1882) that this plugin into tRPC package.

+I discussed @KATT who creator of tRPC and @sachinraja who maintainer of tRPC, and result, it's prefer to provide as individual package.

+So, I'll continue to actively follow and maintain tRPC updates.

 ## Road map